|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 --Step One: First, I asked Lori to make a schedule of household activities she could perform instead of retreating to the basement.
 For example, Lori’s schedule included fixing broken appliances, painting her house, organizing her record collection, and refinishing some furniture.

-On this track, we have discussed anger and depression.
+In this section, we have discussed anger and depression.
 The key points are intrapersonal dynamics and the vicious cycle of anger and depression.

-On the next track, we will discuss self-inflicted anger.
+In the next section, we will discuss self-inflicted anger.
 I have found that clients may self-inflict anger in four ways.
 These four ways are compromising morals to gain acceptance, work becomes all-encompassing, developing poor health habits, and substance abuse.

 Others who bought this Anger Management Course